 In addition, staff also hosts semi-annual job fairs and connects students to employers looking to hire FMU students and alumni.

 Located in FH 114C, the Writing Center provides students with one-to-one tutorials on writing projects for any class at FMU.
 Our staff also assists students with resumes, applications, creative writing, and other writing projects.

-CASA works in conjunction with FMU’s University Life 100 courses, which provide first-year students become acquainted with the university, build connections on campus, learn about strategies for being successful students, and make the most of their time at FMU.
+CASA works in conjunction with FMU’s University Life 100 courses, which allow first-year students to become acquainted with the university, build connections on campus, learn about strategies for being successful students, and make the most of their time at FMU.

 Patriot Mentors are undergraduate students who have exhibited leadership skills and successful academic habits at FMU.
 They provide mentorship to new students in University Life 100: First-Year Seminar courses at FMU.

-CASA and the University Life 100 program are now hiring new Patriot Mentors for Fall 2018.
-Any senior, junior, or sophomore student (with at least 24 earned credit hours by Fall 2017) may apply to serve as a Patriot Mentor.
+Any senior, junior, or sophomore student with at least 24 earned credit hours may apply to serve as a Patriot Mentor.
 Students interested in serving as peer mentors are expected to commit to the program for the entire fall semester.